-Burning Due to Tissues
+Burning due to allergies

 Burning in your breasts can be caused by an allergic reaction to certain clothing detergents, deodorants, or products that come in direct contact with the skin.
-Because of that, you should think about what products you have used and search for other kinds that are more gentle and natural.
+Because of that, you should think about what products you have used and search for alternatives that are more gentle and natural.

 We recommend making a natural detergent to wash your clothing and using alcohol-free deodorants.
-If you still feel burning, you can use aloe vera gel to soothe it.
+If you still experience burning, use aloe vera gel to soothe it.